indico/indico-user-docs/docs/room_booking/booking.md

 ![](../assets/room_booking/room_details_booking.png)

 In this window, you may find information such as size,   capacity and phone number in the room.
 If you click on the button *book it*, you will be directed to the *book a room* or *pre-book a room* window.
-To know how to finalise a pre-bookig or booking, read the previous paragraphs.
+To know how to finalise a pre-booking or booking, read the previous paragraphs.

 If you select **add to favourites** the room will be placed in your favourites' list.
 For your next booking, you could find all your favourite rooms by selecting this option in the filters' menu or ticking the box *search only my favourites* in the booking area of the first page.